- Asked by: Phil Gallie, MSP for South of Scotland, Scottish Conservative and Unionist Party

 Answered by Jim Wallace on 19 August 2002

-To ask the Scottish Executive, with reference to Fire Statistics Scotland, 2002, in respect of what proportion of the 8,100 malicious false fire alarms individuals were identified as allegedly being responsible; against how many of these individuals charges were laid, and what proportion of the total incidences these cases represent.
+To ask the Scottish Executive, with reference to Fire Statistics Scotland, 2002, how many individuals were convicted in respect of the 8,100 malicious false fire alarms, and what proportion of the total incidences these convictions represent.

 Answer